 Another advanced safety measure that your dentist is taking is daily health screenings for both team members and patients.
 These no-touch temperature checks are an easy way to look for one of the most common symptoms of COVID-19.
 Combined with a health questionnaire to ensure that you’re not experiencing any other warning signs, these quick and easy health checks will keep everyone in the practice safe.

-Your dentist is also taking steps like spacing out appointments for less patients in the office, and accommodating families all at once.
+Your dentist is also taking steps like spacing out appointments for fewer patients in the office and accommodating families all at once.
 Plus, instead of wearing the same clothes to-and-from their houses, your dentist and the rest of their staff now change dental clothes in their office to prevent the spread of any possible germs.

 At Sand Lake Dental, Dr. Ziyad Maali and Dr. May Chen have taken 30 additional advanced safety measures to help keep their patients healthy.
-If you have any questions for our team of experts, they can be contacted through their website or by phone at (407) 355-0608.
+If you have any questions for our team of experts, they can be contacted through their Website or by phone at (407) 255-2391.